AlexFalzone/DNSonChain/README.md

   - [Contact](#contact)

 <a name="DNSonChain"></a>
-# DNSonChain
+# DNS-On-Chain

 DNSonChain is an implementation of decentralized public key infrastructure using Ethereum blockchain for storing and retrieving certificates.
 Users can create certificates starting from a website with a special suffix like ".chain".
 The project leverages Ethereum to store and retrieve certificates and includes a mini DNS service that listens for requests.
-When the DNS service receives a type A request with a ".somet" hostname, it queries the Ethereum blockchain for the certificate, injects it into the certificate database, and communicates the information to the browser.
+When the DNS service receives a type A request with a ".chain" hostname, it queries the Ethereum blockchain for the certificate, injects it into the certificate database, and communicates the information to the browser.

 The main components of the DNSonChain project are: